 When you remove the diapers from the washer, they should smell clean.
 If they still smell dirty, they need additional attention.
 Odors may indicate the presence of bacteria, which can irritate your baby’s sensitive skin.

-If your diapers still smell after being washed, wash them again following the instructions above.
-In the hot wash cycle, use detergent, a half cup of baking soda, and a Downy ball full of distilled white vinegar.
+If your diapers still smell after being washed, rewash them following the instructions above.
+Use detergent, a half cup of baking soda, and a Downy ball full of distilled white vinegar in the hot wash cycle.
 Again, run the diapers through an additional rinse cycle.
-The addition of baking soda and vinegar should prevent the need to use bleach, which can be a skin irritant.
+Adding baking soda and vinegar should prevent using bleach, which can be a skin irritant.

-There are many detergent choices available, and you should try a few of them to see which one works best for you.
+Many detergent choices are available, and you should try a few of them to see which one works best for you.
 Some top-rated choices include:

 - Tide Original (powder)